Welcome to Cozy Wednesday!

 Plus 2 Bonus Entries For Liking My Facebook Fan Page.

-Leave a comment for Leigh for 5 Bonus Entries.
+Leave a comment for the Sally for 5 Bonus Entries.

 Pin this giveaway to Pinterest for 3 Bonus Entries.